hashgraph/hedera-services/docs/fees/automated-congestion-pricing.md

 A Hedera Services network can be configured to automatically increase its fees during extended periods of high congestion.

-An integral `multiplier` determines the size of the increase at any moment; for example, if `multiplier=2` then fees are twice as large.
-This multiplier can itself also be made to increase as congestion worsens.
+An integral `multiplier` fixes the size of the increase at any moment; for example, if `multiplier=2` then fees are twice as large.
+This multiplier can itself also increase as congestion worsens.
 [Two properties](../../hedera-node/src/main/resources/bootstrap.properties)
 determine the exact behavior,
 ```